Svalbard: Post-war

 After the war, Norway re-established operations at Longyearbyen and Ny-Ålesund, while the Soviet Union established mining in Barentsburg, Pyramiden, and Grumant.
 The mine at Ny-Ålesund had several fatal accidents, killing 71 people while it was in operation from 1945 to 1954 and from 1960 to 1963.
 The Kings Bay Affair, caused by the 1962 accident killing 21 workers, forced Gerhardsen's Third Cabinet to resign.

 From 1964, Ny-Ålesund became a research outpost, and a facility for the European Space Research Organisation.
 Petroleum test drilling was started in 1963 and continued until 1984, but no commercially viable fields were found.
 From 1960, regular charter flights were made from the mainland to a field at Hotellneset; in 1975, Svalbard Airport, Longyearbyen opened, allowing year-round services.

-During the Cold War, the Soviet Union comprised about two-thirds of the population on the islands (Norwegians making up the remaining third) with the population of the archipelago slightly under 4,000.
+During the Cold War, the Soviet Union supplied about two-thirds of the population on the islands (Norwegians making up the remaining third) with the population of the archipelago slightly under 4,000.
 Russian activity has diminished considerably since then, falling from 2,500 to 450 people from 1990 to 2010.
 Grumant was closed after it was depleted in 1962.